meulenvd/OSCAR-Requirements-Manual/docs/source/index.rst

 Welcome
 =======

-Welcome to all Points of Contact and Managers of the Earth System Application Categories supporting the `OSCAR/Requirements <OSCAR-req_>`_ database.
+Welcome to all Points of Contact and Coordinators of the Earth System Application Categories supporting the `OSCAR/Requirements <OSCAR-req_>`_ database.

 This Manual is a help and cookbook to verify, update, complement and add